 For our family, it looks a little something like this:

 Kindergarten & 1st grade: 30-45 mins

 5th-6th: 2-4 hrs

 7th-up: 4+ hrs

 The hours all depend on the age of the child and the amount of “bookwork” you as the parent require.
-Our youngers do only Phonics and math.
+Our youngers do only Phonics and Math.
+(Read more about how we homeschool preschool and kindergarten.)
 Our elementary students do math, handwriting, a little grammar, reading, and participate in things the older children are doing.
 Our middlers are adding more strenuous assignments, and our oldest children (only one so far) are independently working toward high school credits.
-(For more specific information on our homeschool, visit The Homeschooling Mother section of this blog–it only goes through 4th grade, but I’m slowly but surely adding to it.)
+(For more specific information on our homeschool, visit The Homeschooling Mother section of this blog.)

 The rest of the hours are filled in with life-learning.
 In fact, I’d venture to guess we put in WAY more than 6 hours a day, 9 months out of the year.